sandialabs/sibl/geo/doc/dual/lesson_00.md

 # Lesson 00: Verify the configuration

-The **goal** of this lesson is to verify that the local `siblenv` environment has been [configured](../../../config/README.md) and is ready for use.
+The **goal** of this lesson is to verify that the local `siblenv` environment has been configured correctly and is ready for use.

-From the command line, run the following commands:
+Complete the [configuration](../../../config/README.md).
+Then, from the command line, run the following:

 ```bash
 > cd ~/sibl